 Nature’s Way Sambucus Elderberry Immune Syrup: For centuries the dark berries of European black elder (Sambucus nigra L.) have been traditionally used as a winter remedy.
 In recent years, medical researchers have proven its efficacy in clinical trials.
 Read the reviews and decide for yourself.
 Better yet, make your own.

-Bragg Organic Raw Apple Cider Vinegar: This is the #1 seller on Amazon and for good reason.
+Bragg Organic Raw Apple Cider Vinegar: This is the #1 seller for good reason.
 This is the real thing and it includes the “mother”.